iofly/bfcal/README.md

 show | Show calendar component. applyDisabledDays | Allows custom dates to be disabled.
 Useful in conjunction with onAfterMonthYearChanges() event and AJAX requests to server to retrieve disabled dates. buildCalendar | Refresh the calendar.

+# i18n
+There is one translation file included, French, in order to show how to implement internationalization.
+To show the calendar in this language, use the follwing HTML

+'''
+<script src="js/i18n/bfcal.en-US.js"></script>
+'''